FBIng2/PhotoSort/README.md

 # PhotoSort
 Sort Photo and Video files on a folder (or drive) by exif time tag

 Description: The software permits to sort images and video files by time tag contained in the files (mainly JPG,JPEG,MP4 and MOV Files).
-The software is an MFC dialog based application written in C/C++.
+The software is an MFC dialog based application written in C/C++ under visual studio communnity 2019.
 Once the software has performed the sorting of files, it creates the following hierarchical folders like:

 [Your_output_folder_location]/[Year folder]/[Month folder]/[Source Folder Location]/[Your photos and video files list]